vojty/feather-gb/README.md

 </div>

+## Info

+This is my first project in Rust, so many patterns might not be ideal.
+I also wanted to try WebAssembly a little bit.
+The browser part is kinda hackish because I didn't intent to spent a lot of time styling/configuring webpack/improving UI.
+This might change in the future if the emulator is accurate "enough".

+## Test results

+The emulator is tested against popular test suites such as [blargg's test](https://github.com/retrio/gb-test-roms), [mooneye's tests](https://github.com/Gekkio/mooneye-gb/) etc.
+These test suites are linked as git submodules (see `.gitmodules` file for details).

+Generated test report is [here](./docs/results/results.md)

 ## Modes

 The emulator can be run in 2 modes - the normal mode (shows just GameBoy's display) and the debugger mode (using amazing [egui](https://github.com/emilk/egui)).
 Both are available for the desktop and the browser.